 For more than a decade, FWP's Future Fisheries Improvement Program has worked to restore rivers, streams and lakes to improve and restore Montana's wild fish habitats.
 Between $350,000 and $650,000 are available each year for projects that revitalize wild fish populations.
 Any entity proposing a good project that would benefit wild fish will be considered for funding.

 Future Fisheries applications are considered every year in June and December.
-An independent review panel recommends Future Fisheries projects to fund to the Montana Fish, Wildlife & Parks Commission.
+An independent review panel recommends Future Fisheries projects to fund to the Fish & Wildlife Commission.

 Call (406) 444-2449 for information, or click on the navigation buttons in the Future Fisheries Improvement Program menu: Program Overview, Fact Sheet, Application Process, Public Comment, Success Stories, Legislative Reports, and Meeting Minutes.